-Candidates will utilize data analysis techniques generally in research and specifically for the completion of their own Thesis.
-This course is designed to provide an understanding of data analysis techniques in the social sciences.
-Topics covered include (1) organizing and cleaning data for analysis, (2) descriptive and inferential statistics, (3) data analysis using sophisticated tools (SPSS), (4) data interpretation, and (5) presenting and describing results.
+This course is designed to provide an understanding of research writing and data analysis techniques in research and specifically for the completion of their own Thesis.
+Topics covered include (1) theory construction, (2) hypothesis formulation, (3) measuring and evaluating variables, (4) organizing and cleaning data for analysis, (5) descriptive and inferential statistics, (6) data analysis using sophisticated tools (Excel - Data Analysis Tools), (7) data interpretation, (8) describing results and (9) presenting and defending research.
 The course covers basic statistical tests: z-test, t-test, correlation, and analysis of variance.
-During this course, candidates will simultaneously draft chapter one and two of the Project Paper & receive IRB approval for their topic in coordination with their Project Mentor as part of the Project course (if also enrolled in the Project course).
+During this course, candidates will simultaneously draft chapter one and three of the Thesis, obtain data from their research site/data source, & receive IRB approval for their topic in coordination with their Project Mentor as part of the Project course (if also enrolled in the Project course).